TayssirGh/Parse2Hire/README.md

 This module is a part of the broader **Interview Platform** ecosystem.
 It is designed to handle candidate responses with specific syntax, enabling automated and structured communication.

 The entry point for the platform is available [here](https://github.com/your-entrypoint-project](https://github.com/TayssirGh/interview-app)).
+The frontend application to this platform is available [here](https://github.com/TayssirGh/interview-app-frontend)

 ## Getting Started
 ### Prerequisites